kaipai-ren/DeePEST-OS/README.md

 - [model_training](./examples/model_training): example for training a MACE model.

-  > On a laptop with an AMD Ryzen 9 7945HX processor, NVIDIA GeForce RTX 4060, and 48 GB of RAM, training the model on the example dataset (`demo.xyz`) takes roughly 40 seconds per epoch.
+  > Train the model by running `run_train.py`.
+On a laptop with an AMD Ryzen 9 7945HX processor, NVIDIA GeForce RTX 4060, and 48 GB of RAM, training the model on the example dataset (`demo.xyz`) takes roughly 40 seconds per epoch.
   >
   > The input file for model training is `demo_train.xyz`, and the test set of the model is `demo_test.xyz`.
 During the training process, a `log` folder containing the training process log file and the final model file and a `ckp` folder containing the checkpoint files during the training process will be generated.